{content}

 If you need to apply for a replacement school travel pass, please use the form below.

-You can find out more about the home to school transport policy, and how to apply, by reading the Home to school transport policy for pupils of statutory school age [PDF, 954Kb]
+You can find out more about the home to school transport policy, and how to apply, by reading the Home to School Transport Policy For children and young people of statutory school age [PDF, 263Kb]

-In determining whether a child cannot reasonably be expected to make their own way to school, the council will consider whether the child could reasonably be expected to make their own way if accompanied and, if so, whether their parent can reasonably be expected to accompany them.
-When considering that, a range of factors may need to be taken into account, such as, the distance, the age of the child and whether one would ordinarily expect a child of that age to be accompanied.
-The general expectation is that a child will be accompanied by a parent where necessary, unless there is a good reason why it is not reasonable to expect the parent to do so.
+Children may be eligible for assistance with transport if they are unable to travel independently to school.
+To determine that, the Council will need to consider whether the child could reasonably be expected to make their own way to school if accompanied and, if so, whether the child’s parent can reasonably be expected to accompany the child.
+When considering that, a range of factors may need to be taken into account, such as the age of the child and whether one would ordinarily expect a child of that age to be accompanied.

 Students over the age of 16 with disabilities, who attend a college or sixth form, may also be entitled to help with their transport costs .